domobot5k/novel-lightweight/packages/core/README.md

 - [OPTIONAL] `OPENAI_API_KEY` – your OpenAI API key (you can get one [here](https://platform.openai.com/account/api-keys))
 - [OPTIONAL] `BLOB_READ_WRITE_TOKEN` – your Vercel Blob read/write token (currently [still in beta](https://vercel.com/docs/storage/vercel-blob/quickstart#quickstart), but feel free to [sign up on this form](https://vercel.fyi/blob-beta) for access)

-If you've deployed this to Vercel, you can also use [`vc env pull`](https://vercel.com/docs/cli/env#exporting-development-environment-variables) to pull the environment variables from your Vercel project.

 To run the app locally, you can run the following commands: